antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 ```

-## Attribute
+## Property
-Arc edge has the attributes shown below, where `curveOffset` is the special attribute for arc edge , controlling the size and the bending direction of the arc.
+Arc edge has the properties shown below, where `curveOffset` is the special property for arc edge , controlling the size and the bending direction of the arc.

 ```javascript
 color: '#87e8de',